Skip to content

 Link to this section

-Here’s how to use claims in your application:
+Here’s how to use claims in your application with different client types:

 if given_name["value"] and family_name["value"]: